-In this, the tenth article of our occult studies course, we shall discuss how the study and practise of the sacred science of Alchemy may unlock the doors of Divine Wisdom.
+In this, the tenth article of our occult studies course, we discuss the origins and nature of Alchemy and how the sincere study and practise of this sacred science can help us to find the Philosopher's Stone and Elixir of Life.

 You can find full details about our occult studies course by clicking the link above.

 If you have stumbled upon this page because you suppose, or have been led to believe, that alchemy is something anyone can take up with the aim of getting rich in a few short weeks or months, we're afraid you are doomed to disappointment and should read our 'Word to Puffers' in the sidebar.
 If, on the other hand, your interest is prompted by the sincere desire to be of service to humanity, then you will find much to inspire and facilitate your alchemical studies and experiments in this article.

 It is rather amusing that chemistry, which is such an important part of modern science, has grown out of the much ridiculed researches and practices, as well as superstitions, of the ancient alchemists.
 What is still more amusing is the fact that the old alchemists used strange terms in order to hide their secrets, which, together with the many ridiculous names they gave to the various ingredients they needed in their work, successfully pulled the innocent legs of their successors (the chemists), who, taking these terms at their face value, now laugh heartily at these foolish alchemists.
 How these seemingly foolish, but really very wise, old men must be chuckling in their beards as they look down from above and see their detractors struggling with the hidden meanings of the weird phrases with which their diaries and manuscripts are filled.